Who is the Rock?

 Now if all that we have said up to now is wrong and the Lord, the God of the Old Testament is really the one we know as the Father, than how can the following, spoken by Jesus Himself, be true?

 37 And the Father who sent me has himself testified on my behalf.
 You have never heard his voice or seen his form (John 5:37, NRSV)

 46 Not that anyone has seen the Father except the one who is from God; he has seen the Father.
 (John 6:46, NRSV)

-Jesus showed us that the relationship of the Godhead is that of a Family.
+Jesus showed us that the relationship of what is referred to as the Godhead is that of a Family.
 He told us about the loving relationship between the Father and the Son, a relationship WE can enter into when we become members of His family.

 12 But all who have received Him, to them - that is, to those who trust in His name - He has given the privilege of becoming children of God; (John 1:12, MSNT)

 14 Those who are led by God’s Spirit (truly converted Christians) are God’s children . . .16 God’s Spirit joins himself to our spirits (those who are converted) to declare that we are God’s children.
 17 Since we are his (spiritual) children, we will possess the blessings he keeps for his people (Romans 8)